-We're still in cold and flu season and now the coronavirus has everyone in the U.S. on heightened alert.
+As cold and flu season approaches and COVID-19 infections continue to spike, we're all on heightened alert.
 While the best thing you can do to prevent illness is to wash your hands (and get your annual flu shot!), some foods can help to boost your health and immunity.

 The 17 immune-boosting foods we've listed below can help strengthen your body's natural defense system.
 And while you’re keeping yourself healthy, be sure to avoid these 40 habits that make you sick and fat.